 Does your pregnancy “glow” sometimes feel more like a pregnancy “ouch?”
 Rest assured — you’re not alone.
 Our expert outlines the common discomforts of pregnancy and what to do about them.

 Some people seem to float through pregnancy on a cloud, while others experience a host of bothersome aches, pains and side effects.
-No matter how your experience is going now, at some point you’ll likely ask yourself: What is going on, and is it normal?
+No matter how your experience is going now, at some point you’ll likely ask yourself: What is going on, and is this much discomfort during pregnancy normal?

 While some of these physical and hormonal changes may best for the pregnancy, they can certainly be inconvenient for you.